Can Parents Sue Colleges for Students’ Wrongful Death?November 20th, 2018

 Have you lost a loved one due to suicide?
 Do you have a child or loved one who suffers from depression?
 Help is out there.
 Individuals who are struggling with suicidal thoughts can call the National Suicide Prevention Hotline at 1-800-273-8255.
 Families who have lost a loved one and who believe that their child’s school could have taken better action sometimes choose to seek justice to raise awareness of mental illness issues.

-The Bowling Law Firm are wrongful death attorneys in Baton Rouge, Louisiana who work with families in the aftermath of tragedy and accidents.
+The The Bowling Christiansen Law Firm are wrongful death attorneys in Baton Rouge, Louisiana who work with families in the aftermath of tragedy and accidents.
 You and your family may have important rights under the law.
-Visit us at the Bowling Law Firm to learn more.
+Visit us at the The Bowling Christiansen Law Firm to learn more.

 1615 Poydras Street, Suite 1050